Ottoman–Venetian War (1463–1479): Campaigns in the Morea and the Aegean, 1463–1470

 By 1465 the Maniot Kladas brothers, Krokodelos and Epifani, were leading bands of stratioti on behalf of Venice against the Ottomans in Southern Peloponnese.
 They put Vardounia and their lands into Venetian possession, for which Epifani then acted as governor.

 In April 1466, Vettore Cappello, the most vociferous proponent of the war, replaced Loredan as Captain General of the Sea.
 Under his leadership, the Venetian war effort was reinvigorated: the fleet took the northern Aegean islands of Imbros, Thasos and Samothrace, and then sailed into the Saronic Gulf.
 On 12 July 1466, Cappello landed at Piraeus, and marched against Athens, the Ottomans' major regional base.
 He failed to take the Acropolis, however, and was forced to retreat to Patras, which was being besieged by the Venetians under the provveditore of the Morea, Jacopo Barbarigo.
 Before Cappello could arrive there, and as the city seemed on the verge of falling, Omar Beg suddenly appeared with 12,000 cavalry, and drove the outnumbered Venetians off.
 Six hundred Venetians fell and a hundred were taken prisoner out of a force of 2,000, while Barbarigo himself was killed, and his body impaled.
 Cappello, who arrived some days later, attacked the Ottomans trying to avenge this disaster, but was heavily defeated.
 Demoralized, he returned to Negroponte with the remains of his army.
 There, the Captain General fell ill, and died on 13 March 1467.

 In 1470, Sultan Mehmed II campaigned against Negroponte (Chalcis) on the island of Euboea.
 After a protracted and bloody siege (10 July – 5 August 1470), the well-fortified city was taken by the Ottoman troops.
-The whole island came under Ottoman control.
+The whole island came under Ottoman control and not long after, Pteleos followed suit.